-I was previously a TechCongress Congressional Innovation Fellow in the office of Congresswoman Yvette D. Clarke.
-Before that I was a software engineer at the Stanford Computational Policy Lab, Capital One, and a Civic Technology Fellow at Microsoft Cities.
+Where I’ve been – My research journey began in the DS3 program at Microsoft Research NYC (I recommend all interested undergrads to apply!).
+Before Penn, I had the privelege and opportunity to serve as a TechCongress Congressional Innovation Fellow in the office of Congresswoman Yvette D. Clarke.
+I’ve also worked as a software engineer at the Stanford Computational Policy Lab, Capital One, and as a Civic Technology Fellow at Microsoft Cities.